EudyContreras/NodeJS-Server-API-Template/ROADMAP.md

 TODO:

+* Make sure that all referenced resources are tracked by the SW
 * Add hot-reloding for development mode.
 * Use loadable components or something similar for react code splitting.
 * Use react isomorphic code splitting with React Universal Component